d2718/jset-wasm/README.md

-        x,      // real coordinate of upper-left-hand corner of image y,      // imaginary coordinate of upper-left-hand corner of image width,  // width of image on the Complex plane poly_p  // boolean indicating whenther to use the polynomial iterator );
+        x,      // real coordinate of upper-left-hand corner of image y,      // imaginary coordinate of upper-left-hand corner of image width,  // width of image on the Complex plane poly_p, // boolean indicating whenther to use the polynomial iterator smooth  // desired intensity of smoothing (from 0.0 to 1.0) );
 ```